ConsoleTVs/vswr/README.md

 - `error: Ref<E | undefined>`: Determines error of the HTTP response in case it happened or undefined if there was no error or the HTTP request is not completed yet.
 - `mutate: (value, options) => void`: Mutate alias for the global mutate function without the need to append the key to it.
 - `revalidate: (options) => void`: Revalidation alias for the global revalidate function without the need to append the key to it.
+- `clear: () => void`: Clears the current key data from the cache.
+- `stop: () => void`: Stops the execution of the watchers.
+This means the data will unsubscribe from the cache, and will remove all event listeners that used.

 ## Global configuration options